adtrace/adtrace_sdk_web/README.md

 <a id="gdpr-forge-me">**gdprForgetMe**</a>

-This method will stop Adtrace SDK from running and will notify adjust backend that user wants to be GDPR forgotten.
+This method will stop Adtrace SDK from running and will notify adtrace backend that user wants to be GDPR forgotten.
 Once this method is run it's not possible to restart Adtrace SDK anymore.

 Example: